Phyll Opoku-Gyimah

 Phyllis Akua Opoku-Gyimah (born November 1974), also known as Lady Phyll, is a British political activist known for her work for racial, gender and LGBT+ equality.
-She is Co-Founder and Chief Executive of UK Black Pride and former executive director of Kaleidoscope Trust.
+She is co-founder and chief executive of UK Black Pride, executive director of DIVA Magazine and former executive director of Kaleidoscope Trust.

 Early life and education

 Opoku-Gyimah was born in Britain in 1974 and attended Bullsmoor School in Lea Valley, where she first became politically active.
 She is of Ghanaian ancestry.

 Career

 Opoku-Gyimah joined the civil service working for the Department for Work and Pensions benefit fraud section.
-They are a co-founder, trustee and executive director of UK Black Pride, which "promotes unity and co-operation among all Black people of African, Asian, Caribbean, Middle Eastern and Latin American descent, as well as their friends and families, who identify as Lesbian, Gay, Bisexual or Transgender".
+She ran the online voluntary organization BLUK (Black Lesbians in the UK), which brought women, transwomen, and bi-women together online.
+This led her to becoming a co-founder, trustee and executive director of UK Black Pride, which "promotes unity and co-operation among all Black people of African, Asian, Caribbean, Middle Eastern and Latin American descent, as well as their friends and families, who identify as lesbian, gay, bisexual or transgender".
+UK Black Pride began in 2005 as a day trip to Southend-on-Sea in England.

 Opoku-Gyimah was appointed trustee of lesbian, gay, bisexual and transgender (LGBT) rights charity, Stonewall in January 2015 but resigned three years later when the charity announced it would partner with UK Black Pride.
 Opoku-Gyimah publicly refused an MBE in the 2016 New Year Honours.

 With Rikki Beadle-Blair and John R Gordon, she is the editor of Sista!, an anthology of writings by LGBT women of African/Caribbean descent with a connection to the United Kingdom, released by Team Angelica Publishing in 2018, which includes work by 31 writers, including Yrsa Daley-Ward and Babirye Bukilwa.

-Well known among the trade union movement, she served on the Trades Union Congress (TUC) race relations committee and was Head of Equality at the Public and Commercial Services Union until June 2019.
+Well known among the trade union movement, she served on the Trades Union Congress (TUC) race relations committee and was head of equality at the Public and Commercial Services Union until June 2019.

 In May 2019, Opoku-Gyimah was appointed executive director human rights charity the Kaleidoscope Trust.
-She later resigned in November 2023, to become the first Chief Executive of the charity she founded UK Black Pride.
+She later resigned in November 2023, to become the first chief executive of the charity she founded UK Black Pride.

-Opoku-Gymiah has been a member of Sky’s Diversity and Inclusion Advisory Council since July 2023.
+Opoku-Gymiah has been a member of Sky’s diversity and inclusion advisory council since July 2023.
+In June 2025, she was refused a rightful entry in the USA without a visa because she had previously visited Cuba, thus compromising her ESTA.